Thermistor: Basic operation

 This $\alpha_T$ coefficient should not be confused with the $a$ parameter below.

 Construction and materials

 Thermistors are typically built by using metal oxides.
+They're typically pressed into a bead, disk, or cylindrical shape and then encapsulated with an impermeable material such as epoxy or glass.

-NTC thermistors are manufactured from oxides of the iron group of metals: e.g. chromium (CrO, Cr2O3), manganese (e.g. MnO), cobalt (CoO), iron (iron oxides), and nickel (NiO, Ni2O3).
+NTC thermistors are manufactured from oxides of the iron group of metals: e.g. chromium (CrO, Cr2O3), manganese (e.g. MnO), cobalt (CoO), iron (iron oxides), and nickel (NiO, Ni2O3). these oxides form a ceramic body with terminals composed of conductive metals such as silver, nickel, and tin.

-PTCs are usually prepared from barium (Ba), strontium, or lead titanates (e.g. PbTiO3).
+PTC thermistors are usually prepared from barium (Ba), strontium, or lead titanates (e.g. PbTiO3).

+Thermistors can also be produced by resonant acoustic mixing of the previously mentioned oxides, followed by a sintering process.
+This effort reduces production time and can eliminate the calcination step entirely.

 Steinhart–Hart equation

 In practical devices, the linear approximation model (above) is accurate only over a limited temperature range.
 Over wider temperature ranges, a more complex resistance–temperature transfer function provides a more faithful characterization of the performance.
 The Steinhart–Hart equation is a widely used third-order approximation: